Numerous friends and family

 [Doesn't everyone's cat like to look out the window in taxi cabs?]

-Now’s the time to take a pause to have a little chuckle at the ironic twist where I get food poisoning the night before culinary school.
-Excellent, we can get to my first day of class, which began something like this…
+After we all have a little chuckle at the ironic twist where I get food poisoning the night before culinary school, we can get to my first day of class, which began something like this…

 Chef Jurgen: “You are the baker for today.”